jasonmm/compojure-wiki/Destructuring-Syntax.md

 This behaviour is analogous to the "&" as it is used in normal Clojure bindings.
 The difference is that instead of getting the unbound remainder of a list, we get the unbound remainder of a map.

-Finally, you can use the `:as` keyword to assign the entire request map to a symbol:
+If you want to access other parts of the request map, you can use the `:as` keyword to assign the entire request map to a symbol:

 ```clojure
 [x y :as r]